Thamatamlahari/nyc-property-sales/README.md

 Reducer output:2016 794

-Chart type: For the count of residential units for each year built bar chart can be created because it can be understandable
+Chart type: For the count of residential units for each year built, clustered column chart can be created because it can be understandable

 ![Chart](Capture.PNG)